Inflationary power spectrum from the Lanczos algorithm: Bogoliubov transformation

-where $\mathcal{N}$ represents the normalization factor, and $|0,0\rangle_{OST}$ denotes the vacuum of the OTMSS.
-The essence of Eq. \eqref{relation of vacuums} is that one can construct the wave function in the target spacetime using the Bogoliubov transformation and the BD vacuum.
-Therefore, the key aspect is determining the formulas for $\alpha_k$ and $\beta_k$ for our specific case.
-This is also crucial for understanding the relationship between the modes of the squeezed state and the modes of the BD vacuum, as indicated in Eq. \eqref{bogoliubov transformation}.
-In fact, we can apply the squeezed operator $\mathcal{\hat S}_{-k,k}=\exp\left(\frac{r_k}{2}e^{-i\phi_k}\hat a_k\hat a_{-k}-\frac{r_k}{2}e^{i\phi_k}\hat{a}_k^\dagger\hat{a}_{-k}^\dagger\right)$ to the annihilation operator of the BD vacuum to derive the coefficients for the Bogoliubov transformation,
+where \(\mathcal{N}\) is the normalization factor, and \(|0,0\rangle_{\text{OST}}\) denotes the vacuum of the OTMSS, which is explicitly constructed from the orthogonal basis \(|n,n\rangle_{-\vec{k},\vec{k}}\) generated via specific recurrence relations \cite{Gamayun:2025hvu,Muck:2022xfc}.
+The essence of Eq.~\eqref{relation of vacuums} is that the wave function in the target spacetime can be systematically constructed using the Bogoliubov transformation applied to the BD vacuum.
+It is therefore essential to determine the explicit form of the Bogoliubov coefficients \(\alpha_k\) and \(\beta_k\) in our framework.
+This is crucial for understanding the correspondence between the squeezed state modes and those of the BD vacuum, as articulated in Eq.~\eqref{bogoliubov transformation}.
+In practice, we apply the two-mode squeezing operator